pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-introduction.rst

 .. literalinclude:: ../../../examples/dcb_enrolment/interface.py

-.. _Aggregates and DCB:
+.. _Aggregates and Dcb:

-Aggregates and DCB
+Aggregates and Dcb
 ------------------

-Before we continue with DCB, let's implement the course subscriptions challenge with "traditional" event-sourced aggregates.
+Before we continue with Dcb, let's implement the course subscriptions challenge with "traditional" event-sourced aggregates.
 This will allow us to validate the interface and to demonstrate the test case is effective.

 The central critique motivating DCB is that the aggregates of DDD establish strict and rigid consistency